mercadopago/devsite-docs/guides/reports/available-money/introduction.en.md

 * From the download link we’ll email you.
 * From your Mercado Pago account, in *Available Balance Reports*.

-To access your reports from the Reports section in your Mercado Pago account, follow these steps:

-1. Log in to your [Mercado Pago account](https://www.mercadolibre.com/jms/mla/lgz/msl/login/H4sIAAAAAAAEAy2OQQ7DIAwE_-JzlNw59iPIIoagQo2MI1pF_XtN1OOux2NfUDjll9dPI3BA71ZyyAoLtIIaWarPuw1qs6pnpX8sOBEUrKQkHdw1RYn2B9nSVKmcZAyeevhYeFh1n7IusYVDtXW3bWOMtZIE3Llh4jVwXVE2w4RS7man-cCt-y4QsatXwfAEF7F0-v4AxU1qhMMAAAA/user).
-1. Go to [Reports](https://www.mercadopago.com/mla/account/movements) and from there access *Reports*.
-1. In [Reports](https://www.mercadopago.com/mla/account/movements), select *Available Balance*, there you will find a list of the reports you have generated..

 ## Report Values